 The Cushing hypothesis offers a testable, generally applicable hypothesis for predicting the magnitude and direction of demographic changes in response to climate-change driven shifts in synchrony (Figure 2).
 To date, much research in the biological impacts of climate change literature has focused on the direct relationships between organisms and the environment (Cleland et al. 2007 (TREE); Korner?; Pau et al. 2011?) rather than testing theory (O’Connor et al. 2012).
 However, progress on the Cushing hypothesis requires tests of a diversity of ecological and evolutionary theory.
 This represents the major challenge of the hypothesis and—we argue—may be why support for it has been so mixed.

 Many mechanisms can produce the Cushing curve, and they most likely vary across systems, space and time.
 For example, mechanisms arising from life-history theory (Box 1) can produce the Cushing curve—as consumers maximize their fitness through ideal timing with their primary resource—this forms the theoretical basis for the original hypothesis.
 The Cushing hypothesis, however, is also connected to food web theory (Box 1), since it is about the timing of a consumer to its food resource.
 However, studies deviate in what forces they hypothesize control the peak in the food resource (a critical component of the Cushing curve, see our Figure 1).
 For example, in aquatic systems—where top-down forces are generally more common compared to terrestrial systems—many studies suggest that the resource peak is controlled by release from, or predation by, a consumer (CITES?).
 This is a very different hypothesis from others that suggest seasonality in the environment produces the resource peak (CITES).
-In terrestrial systems, the relative contributions of bottom-up vs. top-down effects on consumer dynamics remains poorly understood (e.g. Boggs and Inouye).
+In terrestrial systems, the relative contributions of bottom-up vs. top-down effects on consumer dynamics remains poorly understood (e.g. Boggs and Inouye) ….

 The diversity of ecological theory that can produce the basic shape of the Cushing curve means that different researchers may collect very different data, depending on what mechanism they suspect underlies the curve in their particular system or what their main objective is.
 Researchers studying the hypothesis from the lens of life history theory require per capita estimates of fitness, including measurements of fecundity and mortality and how they vary across ontogeny; such measurements allow researchers to assess fitness consequences at the level of selection (i.e., the individual) and to directly link any fitness changes to timing.
 Studies addressing the Cushing hypothesis from the perspective of food web theory require more equivalent data on the consumer and resource but do not require per capita fitness consequences for the consumer.